 This Agreement may be signed electronically by the Parties.
 For greater certainty, the Parties understand that the electronic signing of this Agreement shall carry the same weight and legal effect as affixing hand-signed wet-ink signatures on treaties under international law.

 IN WITNESS WHEREOF, the undersigned, being duly authorised by their governments, have signed this Agreement.

-DONE, in duplicate, at Singapore on this 21st day of November, 2022, in the Korean and English languages, both texts being equally authentic.
+DONE, in duplicate, at Seoul, Korea and Singapore on this XXth day of XX, two thousand and twenty-two.